basham/swit-workshop-writing/slides.md

 For example, the link "learn more" requires the nearby text "about grow bag gardening" to understand what it is about.
 It is better to simple have the link text "grow bag gardening."

 For the second example, the text says "Tap the Search icon in the upper nav".
 There is no link.
 You have to guess what it means, and hopefully you've already noticed the search icon.
-It is better to write "Use Search to find gardening tutorials" in which "Search" is a link to start a new search and "gardening tutorials" is a link to the search results for gardening tutorials and an in-context example of what to search for.
+It is better to write "Use Search to find gardening tutorials".
+"Search" is a link to start a new search.
+"Gardening tutorials" is a link to the search results for gardening tutorials.
+That text is also an example of what to search for.